WenqinSHAO/pixel-animator/README.md

 - Keep `frameCount` in sync with `frames.length`; `loadProject()` checks lengths and will error on mismatch.

 > Note: frames are raw byte payloads base64-encoded in the project file; if you prefer portable images (PNG) swap to data-URI encoding in `saveProject()`/`loadProject()`.

-Short and focused.
-If you want, I can add a `USAGE.md` with command examples or expand the schema with exact encoding details.